Mark Bircher

-Mark Bircher is a retired Marine Corps Reserve brigadier general, commercial pilot (Boeing 777), lawyer, scholar, and former Blue Angels pilot.
+Mark Bircher (born 1952-1953) is a retired Marine Corps Reserve brigadier general, commercial pilot (Boeing 777), lawyer, scholar, and former Blue Angels pilot.
 He was a Republican Party candidate in Florida's 13th congressional district special election, 2014.
 He was the Republican candidate for the 2016 election in Florida's 13th congressional district.

 Bircher is a graduate of the Naval Academy and the Navy Fighter Weapons School (TOPGUN).
 He became a fighter pilot and flew the A-4 Skyhawk and F/A-18 Hornet.
 He was awarded the Bronze Star.
 He flew with the Blue Angels for three years.
 In 2003 he deployed to Iraq.
 In 2009 he retired from the Marine Corps Reserve as a Brigadier General.

 Bircher ran as a conservative candidate in the Republican primary in the 2014 special election for Florida's 13th congressional district.
 Bircher finished third with 24% of the vote, behind State Representative Kathleen Peters (29%) and lobbyist David Jolly (45%) who went on to defeat Alex Sink in the March 11, 2014 special election.